 Evolution of the operational procedures and processes

 Documents are produced by EGI Operations to establish coherent and repeatable procedures for the partners of EGI.
 While manuals are technical documents that provide guidelines focused on a specific task, procedures are step-by-step descriptions of processes requiring actions from several partners.
 The purpose of a procedure is to define a workflow.
 Procedures are approved by the OMB and periodically reviewed.
-Appliable areas for procedures are:
+Applicable areas for procedures are:

 Ticket management